Institute for Social Vision Design

 Five-step application flow via Goodstack

 Applying for Google for Nonprofits involves five steps and can typically be completed within one to two weeks.
+The following diagram illustrates the full flow.

 Step 1: Review Program Requirements